russ-schumacher/ats641_spring2022/lab2.md

 - Run the command `conda env create -f environment_ats641_2020.yml` and wait for the installation to finish (it may take a while, especially if you're on a slow internet connection).

 - Run the command `conda activate ats641` to activate the unidata environment and verify that everything is ready.
+(It may ask you to do something like `conda init bash`, if so then do that first.)

 ## Opening and running a jupyter notebook